Wise Business vs Personal: What’s the difference? [2025]

 What is the difference between a Wise business and personal account?

 There's plenty of overlap in what you can do with a Wise personal account vs Wise business account.
-Both account types have neat multi-currency functionality, options for low cost international transfers, ways to get paid for free from 30+ countries, and low, transparent transaction fees.
+Both account types have neat multi-currency functionality, options for low cost international transfers, SWIFT details to receive in 20+ currencies, and low, transparent transaction fees.

 Wise personal accounts are designed to allow individuals to manage their international personal finances seamlessly in one place, with no account opening charge and no ongoing fees.